Huegoxaga/notes/cloud-services/aws.md

 - Click the Test tab to generate test cases with specific input.
 - Add proper Lambda Execution Role to allow Lambda instance to be triggered by other AWS services.
+- When SQS is the trigger, the batch means the number of SQS messages the lambda wants to receive and process during one invocation.
-- A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
+- A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies which will be deployed in to the `/opt` folder of your Lambda container
-  - It can be a dock image.
-  - If the image size is over 50MB upload to S3 and use link to add layer.
+  - If the zipped image size is over 50MB upload to S3 and use link to add layer.
-- The Lambda Develop package cannot be over 250MB
+  - The Lambda Develop package cannot be over 250MB after unzipping
+  - The layer should obey the following file structure
+    - For `Python 2.7`, the full path is `/opt/python` .
+For `Python 3.6` and `3.7`, that full path is `/opt/python/lib/python3.6/site-packages` and `/opt/python/lib/python3.7/site-packages` respectively.
+    - only the reqired package folders are needed.`*.dist-info`, `bin` and `__pycache__` are not required. run `rm -r *.dist-info __pycache__ */__pycache__` for clean up.
+    - Amazon Linux supports specific Linux version for certain packages.
-- By default all Lambda layers are mounted to `/opt`, and `$PATH` value `/opt` for Lambda to find the package, In environment variable add key `PYTHONPATH` and value `/opt/`.
+    - In environment variable add the folder path to key `PYTHONPATH` if anything goes wrong.
 - DynamoDB can trigger Lambda function using DynamoDB stream.
-Edited records or new records will be sent to lambda.
+All records will be sent to lambda when one or more records are edited.
 - Lambda function can also be identified as `Function:Alias`
   - By default when only use the function name, it means the lastest version(the one without any version number and alias).
   - An Alias can point to one version at a time.
   - Updating alias to point to a new version by `aws lambda update-alias --function-name <FunctionName> --name <AliasName> --function-version <VersionNumber>`
   - A Lambda version is a readonly snapshot that is saved for other resources to trigger.
 - Updating a function with additional dependencies using AWS CLI
-  1. Run `~/my-function$ pip install --target ./package <pkgName>` to install the package to the `package` folder inside the project foloder.
+  1. Run `pip install --target ./package <pkgName>` to install the package to the `package` folder inside the project foloder.
   2. Run `zip -r9 ${OLDPWD}/function.zip .` to create a ZIP archive of the dependencies in the project folder.
+     - all the dependency directories are at the top level of the zip file
   3. Run `cd $OLDPWD && zip -g function.zip lambda_function.py` to add lambda function code to the archive.
   4. Run `aws lambda update-function-code --function-name <LambdaName> --zip-file fileb://function.zip` to update the function code from the project folder